 Growing herbs indoors is a popular hobby for many gardeners.
 It helps pass the long winter months, and for the rest of us, it makes snipping off that sprig of thyme and leaf of sage that much easier.

-Why Should I Grow An Indoor Medicinal Herb Garden
+Why You Should Grow an Indoor Medicinal Herb Garden

-If I can get a little bit Woo Woo, herbal healing is more than just smearing on a salve or popping an herb filled capsule.
+Herbal healing is more than just smearing on a salve or popping an herb-filled capsule.
 It is also the scent and sight of many plants, all offering their quiet healing to our senses.
 The simple act of growing and caring for our plants can bring us a spark of hope – reminding us that spring will come again and things will get better.

-What Herbs Do I Grow For An Indoor Medicinal Herb Garden
+What Herbs to Grow for an Indoor Medicinal Herb Garden

-This list is simply a good starting point for simple to find, easy to grow herbs.
-The same herbs that you can cook with everyday, you will also be able to make tinctures, teas, washes and salves with.
+The same herbs that you can cook with every day, you will also be able to make tinctures, teas, washes, and salves with.
 I often make cough drops and one of our family favorites: cough syrup, with the very same herbs that are growing on my countertop.

 What Problems Can I Have Growing A Medicinal Herb Garden Indoors?

 Although herbs suffer from much fewer problems that vegetable or flowers do, there are some things to be on the lookout for.
 Any plants grown indoors have the same basic problems that can occur: Insect damage, mildew or mold problems, and most of all, fertilizer issues.
 Since you are in complete control of the environment with an indoor garden, all of the same problems that you are having, can all be remedied if you know the following